How Money Can Make More Money

 If you bought something for RM100 and sold it for RM200 the following year, the extra gain of RM100 is known as capital appreciation.

-Supply for land is limited, while demand is ever increasing due to the growth of our population and the increasing number of property investors (both local and foreign).
+Capital appreciation is the main reason investors are into property investment in the Klang Valley.
+Supply for land is limited.
+However, demand is ever increasing.
+This is due to the growth of our population and the increasing number of property investors (both local and foreign).
 This results in the property prices skyrocketing over the past few years.

-Initially, growth stocks may not pay any dividends to investors, but they have really promising potential of generating substantial and sustainable earnings, which make them appreciate faster than the average company within the same industry.
+Growth stocks are also a good avenue to potentially earn huge capital appreciation gains.
+Initially, growth stocks may not pay any dividends to investors.
+However, they have really promising potential of generating substantial and sustainable earnings.
+This will make them appreciate faster than the average company within the same industry.

 The likelihood of a windfall profit investors could capture is higher, at the price of assuming the risk of such growth companies.